Brandon Dubinsky: Playing career

-Dubinsky born in Russian American family, in Anchorage, Alaska.
-Played minor ice hockey in Anchorage, and Seattle through Sno-King Amateur Hockey Association, and graduated from Service High School in 2004.
+Dubinsky was born to a Russian American family, in Anchorage, Alaska.
+He played minor ice hockey in Anchorage and Seattle through Sno-King Amateur Hockey Association, and graduated from Service High School in 2004.
 As a youth, he played in the 1999 Quebec International Pee-Wee Hockey Tournament with the Alaska All-Stars.

-He played his junior career with Portland Winter Hawks of the Western Hockey League (WHL) for four years, and was a two-time Western Conference second team All-Star before being drafted in the second round of the 2004 NHL Draft by the New York Rangers.
+He spent his junior career with Portland Winter Hawks of the Western Hockey League (WHL) for four years, and was a two-time Western Conference second team All-Star before being drafted in the second round of the 2004 NHL Draft by the New York Rangers.

-New York Rangers
+New York Rangers (2006–2012)

 Dubinsky played for the Hartford Wolf Pack of the American Hockey League (AHL) for most of the 2006–07 season.
 He first played for the New York Rangers on March 8, 2007, against the New York Islanders.

 Dubinsky scored his first NHL goal against Marc-André Fleury on November 8, 2007, in a 4–2 win against the Pittsburgh Penguins.
 Dubinsky was the 3rd star of the game.
 He spent much of the season centering the Rangers' first forward line with Jaromír Jágr and Sean Avery.
 He was one of sixteen rookies selected to participate in the 2008 YoungStars competition at the 56th NHL All-Star Game in Atlanta.
 He scored two goals and one assist and was named YoungStars Most Valuable Player.
 Dubinsky scored his first career playoff goal in the Eastern Conference Quarterfinals against the New Jersey Devils on April 13, 2008.

 His successful rookie season was marked on April 4, 2008, when Dubinsky was awarded the Steven McDonald Extra Effort Award for the 2007–08 season and "Rookie of the Year" for the Rangers as voted by his teammates.

 On May 12, 2008, Dubinsky scored a hat trick in his first World Championships, in Halifax, Nova Scotia, against Norway.
 Team USA went on to win the game 9–1.

 On November 24, 2008, Dubinsky scored a Gordie Howe hat trick against the Phoenix Coyotes.
 He squared off against the Coyotes' tough guy Daniel Carcillo protecting the Rangers' netminder Henrik Lundqvist at 2:58 into the first, taking a five-minute major penalty for fighting.
 He then scored a wraparound goal 1 minute 15 seconds into the second period (which ended up being the game winner).
 Dubinsky then finished the "Gordie" with an assist to Dan Girardi, who scored a power play goal from the blue line at 7:37 into the third period.
 The Rangers won the game 4–1 and Dubinsky along with Lundqvist and Zherdev were named the three stars.
 Ranger coach Tom Renney called the feat a "Gordie Orr hat trick" claiming that Dubinsky "didn't do that well in the fight".